Students with children

 Am I able to claim benefits?

 Your entitlement to benefits may change when you become a full-time student, as your student income may be regarded as income when your benefits are being calculated.
 You will find our Guide to Funding for Students with Dependants useful when checking your eligibility.
+The National Union of Students has put together a useful guide on student parents and benefits.

 Summer Vacation Fund